 Why are Green Loans Important?

-Currently, the estimated outstanding green loans debt stands at around $33 billion.
+Currently, the estimated outstanding green loan debt stands at around $33 billion.
 The developing countries account for a mere $1.6 billion, indicating that the market has great growth potential.

 The good thing is green loans are quite flexible and affordable, offering cost savings compared to green bonds.
 Usually, green bonds have higher transaction costs and can only be tracked above a certain size.
 For this reason, more green investors are inclined towards green loans than green bonds.